 ‘The doctrine of the Church of England is grounded in the Holy Scriptures, and in such teachings of the ancient Fathers and Councils of the Church as are agreeable to the said Scriptures.
 In particular such doctrine is to be found in the Thirty-nine Articles of Religion, the Book of Common Prayer, and the Ordinal’ (Canon A5)

 If you would like to learn more about our beliefs and values, the best way to do that is to join us on a Sunday morning.
+If you have any questions, please do speak with either Martin Lane or Hilary Drury.

 The doctrinal statement of the Sussex Gospel Partnership is a useful summary of what we believe.